 Skin: Normal epidermis and sweat or sebaceous glands are maspin positive[108-111].
 In SCCs, translocation of maspin immunoexpression from the cytoplasm to the nucleus in the front of invasion was seen as an indicator of tumor dedifferentiation[108,111] (Table 3).
 All well-differentiated tumors and all cases diagnosed in pT1 stage presented cytoplasmic maspin expression only[108].

-The PCR-related studies shown maspin downregulation in tumor tissues, compared with the normal adjacent cutis, showing the potential role of maspin in tumor development inhibition[109].
-Basal cell carcinoma cells variably express maspin, at the level of cytoplasm and nucleus, in the center of the nodules, especially in nodular basal cell carcinoma[110].
-Although infrequently observed, nuclear Maspin can be seen in Merkel carcinoma cells, especially in sun-exposed areas[111].
-A sun-Activated maspin-induced DNA damage was supposed[111].
+The PCR-related studies showed maspin downregulation in tumor tissues compared with the normal adjacent cutis showing the potential role of maspin in tumor development inhibition[109].
+Basal cell carcinoma cells variably express maspin at the cytoplasm and nucleus in the center of the nodules especially in nodular basal cell carcinoma[110].
+Although infrequently observed, nuclear maspin can be seen in Merkel carcinoma cells, especially in sun-exposed areas[111].
+A sun-activated maspin-induced DNA damage was hypothesized[111].

-In melanoma cases, a significant association of nuclear staining with aggressive tumor behavior and shorter disease-free survival was proved, while cytoplasmic predominance was present in superficial spreading melanoma[111,112].
+In melanoma cases, a significant association of nuclear maspin staining with aggressive tumor behavior and shorter disease-free survival was shown, while cytoplasmic predominance was present in superficial spreading melanoma[111,112].
 High maspin intensity in the invasive margins of primary melanomas was correlated with an unfavorable prognosis[113].

-Soft tissues and joints: Although can act as a pro-angiogenic marker, maspin did not prove to mark soft tissue structures and do not mediate osteoarthritis[114].
+Soft tissues and joints: Although it can act as a proangiogenic marker, maspin expression is negative in soft tissue structures and does not mediate osteoarthritis[114].
 For malignant soft tissue tumors, cytoplasmic expression of maspin was correlated with higher histological grade and risk for distant metastasis[115].
-In liposarcomas, maspin and VEGF-A seems to be angiogenic promoters[116].
-Negativity was, however, proved, for most soft tissue tumors such as granular cell (Abrikossoff) tumor[117], but also for other mesenchymal tumors such as gastrointestinal stromal tumors[118].
+In liposarcomas, maspin and VEGF-A seem to be angiogenic promoters[116].
+Negative staining was observed for most soft tissue tumors such as granular cell (Abrikossoff) tumor[117], but also for other mesenchymal tumors such as gastrointestinal stromal tumors[118].

 CONCLUSION

-Although several studies tried to elucidate parts of the molecular journey in which maspin influences the transformation of epithelial cells and tumor behavior, the maspin-related processes are far to be elucidated.
-Experimental studies are needed to be performed, before chemical synthesis of a maspin-based agent.
-The well-proved aspects, also confirmed by our team, are the following ones: in colorectal carcinomas, maspin is a good marker of budding quantification; it can be used for identification of intragastric mucosa signet ring cells (in biopsic specimens) or a proper evaluation of poorly cohesive gastric carcinoma invasion and is a useful marker for differential diagnosis of PanIN from a ductal adenocarcinoma of pancreas.
+Although several studies tried to elucidate parts of the molecular journey in which maspin influences the transformation of epithelial cells and tumor behavior, the maspin-related processes are yet to be elucidated.
+Experimental studies are needed before chemical synthesis of a maspin-based agent can begin.
+Despite several unknown areas of the effects of maspin, several aspects have been confirmed by us and others.
+These aspects include: maspin is a good marker of budding quantification in colorectal carcinomas; it can be used for identification of intragastric mucosa signet ring cells (in biopsic specimens) or a proper evaluation of poorly cohesive gastric carcinoma invasion; and it is a useful marker for differential diagnosis of PanIN from a ductal adenocarcinoma of pancreas.
 The other aspects should be elucidated by further studies.

 REFERENCES